dstackai/dstack/docs/tutorials/stable-diffusion.md

 # Generate images with Stable Diffusion

-This tutorial demonstrates how to generate images using a pretrained Stable Diffusion model.
+This tutorial will show you how to run and debug a Gradio application on your cloud account that generates images using Stable Diffusion.

 !!! info "NOTE:"
     The source code of this tutorial is available in the <a href="https://github.com/dstackai/dstack-playground#readme" target="__blank">Playground</a>.